rholder/csv2es/README.rst

 - Load CSV's or TSV's
 - Customize the delimiter to something else
 - Uses the Elasticsearch bulk API
+- Parallel bulk uploads
+- Retry on errors with exponential backoff

 Installation
 ------------